The best way to get the vitamins, minerals, and other nutrients you need isn’t with a shopping spree at your local drugstore. It’s from food.

 Vitamin C. Oranges, right?
 (And red and green bell peppers, along with other vegetables and fruits.)
 It may help protect you from cataracts, help wound healing, and possibly lower your odds of having certain kinds of cancer.

 Magnesium.
 Among other things, it helps keep your blood pressure and blood sugar levels steady.
 It’s also good for your bones.
-You can get it in nuts, spinach, and dairy products, and it’s used to fortify some breakfast cereals.
+You can get it from nuts, spinach, and dairy products, and it’s used to fortify some breakfast cereals.
 Experts aren’t sure how well it works as a supplement.

 And here are some popular items you can find in the supplements aisle that you might talk with your doctor about: